massmux/LNDConnectionKit/README.md

 # NodeConnectionKit

-This is an howto and configuration files in order to best connect and use an external LND node (installed on a different server or on a cloud service like Voltage).
+This is an howto with example configuration files which goal is to best connect and use an external LND node (installed on a different server or on a cloud service like Voltage).
 In this howto we will suppose we are connecting to a Voltage node, but everything is similar in case of a connection to an external LND, no matter where and how it is configured.
 What you need is:

-- an external LND install or a Voltage node LND (not those based on neutrino)
+- An external LND install or a Voltage node LND (not those based on neutrino);
-- a small VPS in order to install what you need.
-This may be a fresh ubuntu install with docker and docker-compose
+- A small VPS in order to install what you need.
+This may be a fresh ubuntu install with docker and docker-compose;
-- a domain name you own which must point to the VPS IP address. let's say my.domain.com .
-You need to have the possiblity to modify DNS records in order to later authentify the letsencrypt certificate.
+- A domain name you own which must point to the VPS IP address. let's say my.domain.com .
+You need to have the possiblity to modify DNS records in order to later authentify the letsencrypt certificate;

 ## Basic security on the VPS

 ### Enable the firewall

-Only SSH and https traffic is permitted
+Allow Only SSH and https traffic.

 ```
 sudo ufw allow to any proto tcp port 22